vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 layout: post
 author: Vaishnavi
 date: 2023-03-02
-title: Flying your dog from USA to India as excess baggage
+title: My experience trying to fly my dog from the USA to India
 ---

 A couple of months ago, I found out I had to move from the USA to India temporarily.
 I had no idea how long 'temporary' was.
 A dog owner's nightmare!
 After much thought, I decided to take my 65 pound golden retriever with me to India in an airplane as excess baggage.
 I spent the following months preparing for our travel and making sure I had everything to ensure a smooth journey for my dog.
 On the day of our flight, my dog's documents were checked by the airlines' employees and he was ready to be boarded.
 Great!
 They then looked at my passport and asked me for a transit visa that I didn't have.
 Not great!
 Unfortunately, we could not fly that day.
-So, while I can't tell you what happens after checking in your dog, I can still take you through my experience till we got here.
+So, while I can't tell you what happened after checking my dog in, I can still take you through what I did to get till here.

 ### I. Manifest Cargo vs Excess Baggage